-The recast of the Directive on the energy performance of buildings (EPBD) of 19 May 2010 was published in the Official Journal of the European Union on 18 June 2010.
+The recast of the Directive on the energy performance of buildings (EPBD) of 19 May 2010 was published in the Official Journal of the European Union on 18th June 2010.
 Since 8 July 2010 it is officially in force.
-The European Union intensifies with the recast of the directive of 2002 the implementation orders for the Member States.
-It thereby reinforces its goal to increase the overall energy efficiency of buildings in Europe.
+The European Union intensified with the recast of the directive of 2002 the implementation orders for the Member States.
+It thereby reinforced its goal to increase the overall energy efficiency of buildings in Europe.

 Already based on the first EPBD, the European Union asked the Member States among other things to create:

 - Holistic calculation methods for buildings, which may include an assessment of CO2 emissions

 - Energy demand limits for new buildings

 - Requirements to use renewable energies for new buildings

 - Energy demand limits for comprehensively refurbished buildings

 - Energy certification for all public buildings, publically accessible buildings